dotnet/reactive/Rx.NET/Documentation/adr/0004-package-split.md

 * they aren't worse than necessary
 * people have sufficient notice to be able to deal with the change

-It's worth noting that if we choose to keep `System.Reactive` as the main Rx package, a breaking change is, in the long run unavoidable.
-We can only solve the problem this ADR addresses by getting to a state where there is no UI-framework-specific code `System.Reactive`.
-One way (our preferred way) is to deprecate `System.Reactive`, and introduce a new main Rx package.
-There are people who really don't want us to do that, but it's important to be aware that the cost of keeping `System.Reactive` as the main Rx package would be to removed code from it.
+It's worth noting that if we choose to keep `System.Reactive` as the main Rx package, a source-level breaking change is, in the long run unavoidable.
+(Binary-level breaking changes can be avoided though.)
+We can only solve the problem this ADR addresses by getting to a state where there is no UI-framework-specific code in `System.Reactive` that is visible to the compiler.
+One way is to deprecate `System.Reactive`, and introduce a new main Rx package.
+We with to avoid this, but it's important to be aware that the cost of keeping `System.Reactive` as the main Rx package is to remove code from its public API.
 So this can never be as gentle a breaking change as 1) above: we are intending to remove something from the API.
 (The `ref\` vs `lib\` trick enables us to phase this by removing it from the public API without fully removing it.
-But that will still be a very sudden source-level breaking change for anyone upgrading to a new version of Rx.)
+This will fully retain binary compatibility, but there will still be a very sudden source-level breaking change for anyone who was using the UI-framework-specific functionality when upgrading to a new version of Rx.
+It can easily be resolved by adding one or more additional NuGet packages, but it is still disruptive.)

 It won't be quite as gentle as 2) either.
 The thing about CLR serialization is that anyone using it in .NET Core knew its days were numbered from the start.
 But in Rx we're talking about a change that had not been envisaged back in 2018 when the Rx API adopted its current form.
 People currently using Rx.NET's WPF and Windows Forms features don't know that change is coming.

 But I don't want to do anything as brutal as 3.
 The difference between 2 and 3 is essentially the combination of fair warning and time, so the upshot is that we are open to breaking changes, but they need to happen gradually, and people need to discover that the changes are coming in plenty of time to respond.
-However, the reason we prefer the idea of deprecating `System.Reactive` and introducing a new replacement (tentatively called `System.Reactive.Net`) is that it completely sidesteps this issue: no breaking changes to `System.Reactive` are required.
+Deprecating `System.Reactive` and introducing a new replacement (tentatively called `System.Reactive.Net`) would completely sidestep this issue: no breaking changes to `System.Reactive` would be required.
+However, the change to a new main Rx package would cause significant disruption, and that's why we prefer a solution that can preserve `System.Reactive` as the main package.

 #### 'Clean starts' aren't, due to extension method ambiguity